Mobile internet browsing isn’t just the future. It’s the present. You must have a mobile-friendly presence.

-In 2020, 274.7 million people in the U.S. accessed the internet through a mobile device, according to Statista.
+In 2020, 274.7 million people in the U.S. accessed the internet through a mobile device.
 This means that about 83 percent of Americans are mobile internet users.

 You can refresh yourself on even more reasons why your website should be optimized for mobile.
 Then, consider these 16 tips you simply can’t ignore when it comes to a mobile-friendly user experience.